Alfredo Navarro Salanga

-Alfredo "Freddie" Navarro Salanga (1948–1988) was a Filipino literary critic, columnist, journalist, novelist, poet, fictionist, editor, and multi-awarded writer.
+Alfredo "Freddie" Navarro Salanga (1948–1988) was a Filipino literary critic, columnist, journalist, novelist, poet and fictionist who served as the editor-in-chief of the San Pedro Express in Davao City in the 1970s.
 He was a member of the Manila Critics Circle.
 He was the author of 1984 novella The Birthing of Hannibal Valdez.
 He was nicknamed "Daddy Giant".

 Biography

 In 1969, Salanga obtained a Bachelor of Arts degree from the Ateneo de Manila University in 1969.
 He was a former secretary-general of the Writers Union of the Philippines, a former director of the Philippine Board on Books for Young People, a former director of the Pinaglabanan Galleries, a former trustee of the Philippine Literary Arts Council (PLAC), and a former Director-General of the People's Movement for Press Freedom Task Force for the People's Right to Know.
 He had been a member of the following associations: the International PEN, Philippine Chapter, the Philippine's National Press Club, the Association for Philippines-China Understanding, the Philippine-British Society, and the Art Association of the Philippines.